 I was curious to see the individual loops in the context of a swarm-environment and made this piece.

 JIM – FIN – DAG – TOM and LAVASIR

 A sitespecific piece for a group-exhibit at the Dikemark mental hospital just outside Oslo (KRV 2016) Based on an appropriated image of some active Norwegian art photographers (around 1987 I think) I found it on the mantelpiece in the FFF meeting room in Oslo and snapped it with my mobile.
 Really liked how the other artists all had three letter first names.
-Can’t remember who photographed the original, I’m afraid, so unable to give credit.
+Can’t remember who photographed the original I’m afraid, so unable to give credit.